aimms/documentation/pro/system-requirements.rst

 Client Requirements
 -------------------

-Client requirements differs a bit depending on the use and type of the AIMMS Applications(WinUI/WebUI).
+Client requirements differs a bit depending on the use(to develop or as a end user) and type(WinUI/WebUI) of the AIMMS Applications.

-**For developing a WinUI/WebUI applications and using WinUI applications:**
+**For developing WinUI/WebUI applications and using WinUI applications:**

 * Windows 7 or higher, 32-bit (x86) or 64-bit (x64)
 * At least 8 GB RAM, maximum model size is only restricted by available RAM